Plaistow, Newham: 1900–1995

 In 1921, the YMCA opened Greengate House on Greengate Street.
 Now a grade II listed building, it was once used as an Art college by the University of East London and students included Jake and Dinos Chapman.
-In 2010 the building was demolished but the grand and ornate façade was retained and modernised and a new block of flats built behind it.
+In 2010, the building was demolished but the grand and ornate façade was retained and modernised; a new block of flats was built behind it.

 The area was heavily damaged during the Blitz in the Second World War.
-The Plaistow North area is largely made up of a local authority housing estate constructed in the 1960s on a bomb-damaged site.
-The estate used to include five 14-storey 1960s tower blocks but much has changed and the area has undergone a major redevelopment programme.
+The Plaistow North area is largely made up of a local authority housing estate, which was constructed in the 1960s on a bomb-damaged site.
+The estate used to include five 14-storey 1960s tower blocks, but much has changed since and the area has undergone a major redevelopment programme.
 The Black Lion public house was frequented by West Ham United football players especially such as Bobby Moore in the 1960s and '70s with several West Ham footballers spotted in the area since.

-In 1965 Plaistow became part of the new London Borough of Newham, formed when West Ham joined with the County Borough of East Ham and small parts of Barking and Woolwich.
+In 1965, Plaistow became part of the new London Borough of Newham, formed when West Ham joined with the County Borough of East Ham and small parts of Barking and Woolwich.

 1995–present

-Just before the end of the 1990s a £92 million regeneration programme known as the Forest Gate and Plaistow SRB5 got under way, with the aim of renewing and revitalising neighbourhoods, creating jobs, building new homes and improving many existing ones.
-West Ham and Plaistow New Deal for Communities ("NDC"), part of a government programme designed to tackle social exclusion, community safety, unemployment and low educational attainment in areas of severe need throughout the country, was awarded £54.6 million to bring about improvements to the local area over a 10-year period to 2010, with the intention of improving the quality of life and providing more opportunities for residents in the West Ham and Plaistow area.
+Just before the end of the 1990s, a £92 million regeneration programme known as the Forest Gate and Plaistow SRB5 got under way, with the aim of renewing and revitalising neighbourhoods, creating jobs, building new homes and improving many existing ones.

+West Ham and Plaistow New Deal for Communities (NDC) was part of a government programme designed to tackle social exclusion, community safety, unemployment and low educational attainment in areas of severe need throughout the country.
+It was awarded £54.6 million to bring about improvements to the local area over a ten-year period to 2010, with the intention of improving the quality of life and providing more opportunities for residents in the West Ham and Plaistow area.

-In March 2010, the NDC set up Newham New Deal Partnership ("Newham NDP"), a not-for-profit organisation, to continue providing community benefit to the NDC area and beyond, and continue the work carried out over the 10 years of the NDC Programme.
+In March 2010, the NDC set up Newham New Deal Partnership (Newham NDP), a not-for-profit organisation, to continue providing community benefit to the NDC area and beyond, and continue the work carried out over the ten years of the NDC Programme.
 Newham NDP works in partnership with the East London Business Alliance, East Thames Group, London Borough of Newham and One Housing Group to provide community benefits to the area either directly or in partnership with other stakeholders.

-In March 2011 the Memorial Community Church was awarded money by the Big Lottery Fund Reaching Communities programme, to improve community facilities there.
+In March 2011, the Memorial Community Church was awarded money by the Big Lottery Fund Reaching Communities programme, to improve community facilities there.

 On 10 December 2012, Plaistow South was named as one of fifty areas of England to share in a Big Lottery Scheme grant of £200 million.
 Plaistow South received £1 million to fund locally-designed projects to improve the area.
 In January 2013, councillors approved a new housing development of both private and affordable homes on the site of the old Plaistow Hospital.
 Construction began in March 2013 with completion of Phase 1 in 2015 and Phase 2 in 2016.